jruels/tf-fun/labs/tf-variables-and-output/index.md

 # Terraform Lab 2

 ## Overview
-In this lab you will update the existing `main.tf` file to use variables.
+In this lab, you will update the existing `main.tf` file to use variables.

-**NOTE: If you run out of disk space remove the `.terraform` directory from previous labs**
+**NOTE: If you run out of disk space, remove the `.terraform` directory from previous labs**

 ## Set the instance name with a variable
-Under our working directory create a `tf-lab2` directory and copy `main.tf` to our new directory:
+Under our working directory, create a `tf-lab2` directory and copy `main.tf` to our new directory:
 ```sh
 mkdir tf-lab2
 cd $_
 cp ../tf-lab1/main.tf .
 ```
 The configuration in `main.tf` includes hard-coded values.
-Terraform variables allow you to write configuration that is easier to re-use and flexible.
+Terraform variables allow you to write configurations that are easier to reuse and flexible.

 Add a variable to define the instance name.